 You might have to stumble over broken Spanish or you might need to enter an art gallery even if you hate art.
 But guaranteed, if you make an effort, there are passionate people all over Oaxaca who would love to chat with you.
-Mexicans are very hospitable people who love to share their culture, so strike up a conversation and see where it leads.
+Mexicans love to share their culture, so strike up a conversation and see where it leads.

 There’s not much going on in Oaxaca before 10am, so there’s no reason to get up early.
 Instead, do what the locals do: eat a late dinner and then go out afterward.
 Bars are dead for the first half of the evening, but there’s plenty of live music and fun scenes as the night goes on.

-If You Don’t Give in to Curiosity, You’re Missing Some Cool Things to Do in Oaxaca City
+Give in to Your Curiosity to Explore Some Cool Things to Do in Oaxaca City

 - Wonder how alebrijes are made?
 Paint your own.

 - Inquisitive about whether traditional limpia cleansings work?
 Heal your soul.

 - Fascinated about how many ingredients go into mole?
 Make it yourself.

 - Love the fresh air and want to discover areas other tourists don’t?
 Hoof it on a weekly group hike.

 - Interested in pre-Colombian archaeology?
 Day trip to the Monte Alban ruins (it’s a UNESCO World Heritage Site).